Persistent Sore Throat Triggered ByToothpaste’s Histamine Ingredients

 - Sodium laureth sulfate (used in one study to trigger mast cells so they could measure the effectiveness of quercetin)

-I have yet to find a great US toothpaste – I’m still bringing my Green People mint toothpaste over from England.
+THE ALTERNATIVESI have yet to find a great US toothpaste – I’m still bringing my Green People mint toothpaste over from England.
 You’re basically looking for something that excludes the aforementioned ingredients, but watch out for carrageenan containing natural alternatives.
+Read about how carrageenan causes leaky gut here.
+And how it triggers histamine here.

 - (These may not help prevent tooth decay so please check with your dentist)